rcosnita/bravehub/deployment/provisioning/README.md

 We decided to rely on a Linux distribution which is available in all clouds: Ubuntu linux.

 At boot time, every instance also downloads a specific systemd unit file which orchestrates the bootstrap and instance preparation.

+In order to add new components into the cluster you must upload the provisioning folder into the environment dedicated s3 bucket.